Abarim Publications' online Biblical Greek Dictionary

 - Together with the noun μαρτυρια (marturia), meaning a testimony: the noun ψευδομαρτυρια (pseudomarturia), meaning false testimony (Matthew 15:19 and 26:59 only).

-- Together with the noun προφητης (prophetes), meaning prophet, or someone who speaks on behalf of someone else: the noun ψευδοπροφητης (pseudoprophetes), meaning false prophet (Matthew 24:11, Luke 6:26, 2 Peter 2:1).
+- Together with the noun προφητης (prophetes), meaning prophet, or someone who speaks on behalf of someone else: the noun ψευδοπροφητης (pseudoprophetes), meaning false prophet.
+This noun is used 11 times; see full concordance.

-- Together with the noun ονομα (onoma), meaning name: the adjective ψευδωνυμος (pseudonumos), meaning falsely named or called (1 Timothy 6:20 only).
+- Together with the noun ονομα (onoma), meaning name or noun: the adjective ψευδωνυμος (pseudonumos), meaning falsely named or called (1 Timothy 6:20 only).

 - The noun ψευσμα (pseusma), also meaning a lie (Romans 3:7 only).